-The canonical assessment demonstrates that the CADTH/CDA-AMC knowledge base exhibits a fully consolidated epistemic structure in which the axioms of representational measurement do not function as governing constraints.
+The canonical assessment demonstrates that the HTAi knowledge base exhibits a fully consolidated epistemic structure in which the axioms of representational measurement do not function as governing constraints.
 Propositions defining the necessary conditions for quantitative science consistently collapse toward the lower bound of endorsement, while propositions that violate those conditions receive strong reinforcement.
-Measurement does not precede arithmetic within the agency framework; rather, arithmetic is permitted by convention and institutional necessity.
+Measurement does not precede arithmetic within HTAi discourse; instead, arithmetic is treated as methodologically necessary and institutionally protected.

 At the same time, the assumptions required to sustain cost-utility analysis are strongly reinforced.
-Preference-based utilities are treated as interval or ratio measures, negative values are accepted on purported ratio scales, summated subjective responses are treated as quantitative magnitudes, and QALYs are assumed to support aggregation and multiplication.
+Preference-based utilities are treated as interval or ratio measures, negative values are accepted on purported ratio scales, summated subjective responses are treated as quantitative magnitudes, and

+QALYs are assumed to support aggregation and multiplication.
 Rasch measurement principles, which provide the only lawful basis for transforming ordinal responses into quantitative latent-trait measures, are almost entirely absent.
-The resulting probability-logit profile is internally coherent and structurally invariant with patterns observed in other HTA jurisdictions and within Canadian academic HTA research.
-The findings indicate not misunderstanding or inconsistency, but systematic non-possession of measurement theory within the agency's epistemic framework.
+The resulting probability-logit profile is internally coherent and structurally invariant with those observed across national agencies and academic HTA research centers.
+The findings indicate not misunderstanding or inconsistency, but systematic non-possession of measurement theory at the level where HTA standards are internationally defined.